ktaylor63/southeast/site/content/faq/asian-carp-in-southeastern-waters.md

     - 'Lake Barkley'
     - 'Silver Carp'
     - Tennessee
-updated: 'November 7th, 2019'
+updated: 'November 8th, 2019'
 ---

 The spread of four species of large carp—bighead, black, grass, and silver— threatens the Southeast’s renowned aquatic biodiversity and local outdoor economies.
-The U.S. Fish and Wildlife Service and its federal and state partners are on the front line fighting  fighting Asian carp in southeastern waters.
+The U.S. Fish and Wildlife Service and its federal and state partners are on the front line fighting Asian carp in southeastern waters.

 ## The asian carp problem

-Extensive flooding in the 1970s forced Asian carp into rivers, streams and lakes and have continued to migrate.
-Large portions of the nation’s river systems are now occupied by one or more of the four species of Asian carp.
+Extensive flooding in the 1970s forced Asian carp into rivers, streams and lakes and the fish have continued to migrate.
+Large portions of the nation’s river systems are now occupied by one or more species of Asian carp.
 In recent years, these destructive fish have more rapidly expanded their range and numbers.
 When large populations of Asian carp become established, they can pose a risk to human safety and native wildlife.

 {{< figure class="photo-center" src="/images/pages/silver-carp.jpg" alt="A biologist holding a fish about the size of his thigh." caption="Silver carp.
 Photo courtesy of the Asian Carp Regional Coordinating Committee." link="https://flic.kr/p/bFeBy3" >}}